 Dialogue is so important: networks, competitions, trade fairs, forums and other event formats offer start-ups a context in which to meet experts, potential customers and business partners, to share experience and to test out their potential and opportunities.
 Across Germany, the Entrepreneurship Week brings a lot of partners together to learn, advise and inspire about going into business.
 More than 1,600 partners offer attractive events and seminars via .

 Experienced entrepreneurs volunteer to help refugees in the Berlin-Brandenburg region to set up in business.
 This pilot project of the Economic Affairs Ministry and the Business Juniors includes internships in companies, mentoring, team-building and tandems, and the hand-over of companies to the next generation.
 The refugees also benefit from training courses and seminars, and are welcomed into the Business Juniors network.
-The pilot project runs until the end of 2018.
+The pilot project has been extended until June 2019.